asyncPranav/Obsidian/Java doubts/Doubt 27 - How polymorphism is achieved by Abstract class and Interface.md

 ✔ **Use an abstract class when some shared functionality needs to be implemented.**
 ✔ **Use an interface when enforcing 100% polymorphism without predefined methods.**

-Would you like a **quiz or coding exercise** to test your understanding? 🚀

-4o